 You also lose a lot of fluid when you're breastfeeding, so staying hydrated plays a major role.

-Below, experts share their recommendations for foods to increase your milk supply and enhance the nutritional composition of breast milk.
+Below, experts share their recommendations for foods to increase your milk supply and enhance the nutritional composition of your breast milk.

 Foods to Support Your Milk Supply